tim-tang/tim-tang.github.com/resume.md

 ---
 _Specialities:_

-- More than 6 years experience in J2EE direction.
+- More than 6 years experience in JEE direction.
 Both in web development and backend service.
 - More than 2 years for Ruby/Rails web application development.
-- Familiar with Vim & Eclipse and others tools, and I like use them for both Ruby,Python and J2EE development.
+- Familiar with Vim & Eclipse and others tools, and I like use them for both Ruby,Python and JEE development.
 - Familiar with shell script and coffee script, and like to use Terminal and Vim.
 - Like using Linux/Mac OSX development.
 - Like running & swimming & reading.